Juanfio/VAME/examples/README.md

 ## 1. Downloading the necessary resources:

-To run the demo you will need vame package installed, follow the installation guide [here](/README.md#Installation) .
+To run the demo you will need the VAME package installed, follow the installation guide [here](/README.md#Installation).
-Also you will need two files to properly run the demo:
+You will also need videos and csv files to properly run the demo:
+- `['./Session001.avi']`: A list of video file path(s) will be used as input.
+You can use the sample video data provided [here](https://github.com/EthoML/VAME/tree/main/examples/sample-videos).
+Videos in the 'sample-videos' folder has DeepLabCut-labeled videos.
+Videos in the 'sample-videos-original' folder has videos without pose estimation labels.
+VAME can support multiple video file types (.mp4, .avi, etc)
-- `video-1.mp4`: A video file that will be used as input, for the demo you can download from [this link](https://drive.google.com/file/d/1w6OW9cN_-S30B7rOANvSaR9c3O5KeF0c/view)
+- `['./Session001.csv']`: A list of csv file path(s) will be used as input.
+You can use the sample pose estimation results provided [here](https://github.com/EthoML/VAME/tree/main/examples/sample-csvs).
-- `video-1.csv`: the pose estimation results for the video file.
-You can use the video-1.csv file that is in the examples folder [video](/examples/video-1.csv)
+Note: If you use the provided sample data to conduct any research beyond this VAME demo, be sure to cite the data set publication [DOI](https://zenodo.org/)

 ## 2. Setting the demo variables
 To start the demo you must define 4 variables.
 In order to do that, open the `demo.py` file and edit the following: